dev-jeb/avr-discovery/README.md

 ## Important Notes

 - The `makefile` used in building many examples generates multiple file types, offering insights into different stages of the compilation pipeline.

+- If there is no default.ld linker file in the example/lesson directory, the linker script in the /lessons/minimal-executable is used as a base template.
+This script is a jumping-off point for all other linker scripts.
+It creates a general and well enough laid out executable file.